elishaukpong/ci-cd-workflow/README.md

 While this might sound very intuitive but it is worthy of mention that you need to have docker installed on the machine you want to run this simulation on.

-## Steps to setup simulation
+## Steps to set up simulation

-//coming soon
+After cloning this repository, it is advised to run the `./setup.sh` script as sudo once. this will copy the `.env.example` file to `.env` that has the docker environment keys and setup the staging and production url in the hosts file.

 ## NGINX Configs for staging and production servers